Heli-Fuel Systems – Store, Transfer & Purification for Jet Fuel

 Power Transfer Products is a distributor of heli-fuel systems to meet any type of fueling station (onshore and offshore) application and its needs.
 Heli-fuel systems consist of two or three independent modules to store, transfer, and purify jet fuel.
 These systems can be used on offshore platforms or at any onshore fueling station.

-Complete heli-refuel systems include tanks, the laydown skid to hold them, a deluge system, a fuel transfer pumps unit, and a dispensing unit.
+Complete heli-refuel systems include tanks, the laydown skid to hold them, a deluge system, a fuel transfer pump unit.
 They also include meters, hose reels, static reels, valves, strainer, piping and pipe supports, skid bases, and cabinets.
 Power Transfer Products provides everything needed to equip its customers to fuel aircraft vessels.
 All helicopter refueling skids and systems can be designed for any location, hazardous or non-hazardous.
 Depending on specifics (i.e.: space available, refueling frequency, weather / temperature conditions, etc.) and individual need, Power Transfer Products can customize your heli-refuel system.
 Power Transfer Products can provide a complete heli-fuel package, partial, or as determined per the customer’s specifications.

 Reliability and durability are equally important as cost efficiency and effectiveness.
 Offshore heli-refuel systems, in particular, must be scalable, so modular systems may be needed.
 All components are made from stainless steel construction; all electrical devices and panels are explosion-proof, and all conduit is galvanized.